abhisheks008/DL-Simplified/Website_Classification/Model/README.md

 - Compiled the model with suitable loss function and optimizer.
 - Trained the model on the training data and assessed its performance.

+### Multinomial Naive Bayes (MNB)

+- **Model Pipeline Construction**: Created a pipeline that includes a `CountVectorizer` for tokenizing the text data, a `TfidfTransformer` for transforming token counts to TF-IDF representations, and a `MultinomialNB` classifier for training the model.
+- **Text Vectorization and Transformation**: Used `CountVectorizer` to convert URLs into a matrix of token counts and `TfidfTransformer` to normalize these counts to reflect the importance of each word.
+- **Model Training**: Trained the Multinomial Naive Bayes model on the preprocessed training data, optimizing with Laplace smoothing to handle zero probabilities.
+- **Performance Evaluation**: Evaluated the model's performance using accuracy, precision, recall, and F1-score metrics, and generated confusion matrices to visualize classification results.

 ### 📚 **Libraries Needed**

 - Pandas: For data manipulation and analysis.